Via Dolorosa, the path covered with tears

 VI Station of Via Dolorosa: Veronica wipes the face of Jesus

-The sixth station marks the home of one Jerusalem woman called Veronica.
+The sixth station marks the home of a Jerusalem woman called Veronica.

 Via Dolorosa, VI station